-In the above rule, z is in pre-condition but not in postcondition.
-Whenever a variable occurs in only preconditions, such rules are satisfied as long as there's binding of variable that satisfies the corresponding literal.
+In the above a variable occurs in only preconditions, such the satisfied as long as there's binding of variable that satisfies the corresponding literal.

 Learning sets of first-order rules: FOIL

 FOIL algorithm seems to be same as Sequential covering algorithm as it uses the LEARN_ONE_RULE routine and also it learns sets of first-order rules, one at a time.
 FOIL restricts the literals that contain function symbols.
 FOIL is more expressive than Horn clauses.